- Open fire

 Three bedrooms: 1 x twin, 1 x single, 1 x double.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor cloakroom with basin and WC.
 Fitted kitchen.
 Dining room with open fire.
 Sitting room with open fire.

 Electric storage heaters on the ground floor, panel heaters in the twin and double bedrooms, open fires in the sitting room and dining room.
 Electric oven and hob, microwave, fridge/freezer, washing machine, TV with FreeSat, DVD, selection of books/games/DVDs.
 Starter pack for open fires and £20 of electric inc. in rent, remainder charged via £1 coin meter.
 Bed linen and towels inc. in rent.
 Roadside parking for 1 car with additional parking nearby.
 Lawned garden with garden furniture.
 Sorry, no pets and no smoking.
 Shop 5 miles.
-Hotel with bar 0.9 miles or 2 miles (both have seasonal opening).
+Pub 2 miles (seasonal opening).

 About the location